G1OJS/SARK100-Firmware/index.md

 I developed this update to EA4FRb's V13 SARK100 source code by testing on my "MR300" unit which uses the same firmware.
 This unit is produced by [LXQQFY.com](http://www.lxqqfy.com/e/product.php?id=MR300).
 The firmware should work on SARK100 as well as on MR100 and other variants of the SARK100 analyser, but I have no way of testing on these other devices.

 ## Installing the G1OJS Firmware
-My version of the firmware is now on this site in [this folder](https://github.com/G1OJS/G1OJS-MR300-SARK100-Firmware/tree/main/SARK100%20Firmware%20G1OJS).
+My versions of the firmware are now on this site in [this folder](https://github.com/G1OJS/G1OJS-MR300-SARK100-Firmware/tree/main/SARK100%20Firmware%20G1OJS).

+The folder contains a .txt file for each version, outling the changes from the previous version.
+I'm developing more detail about the changes on this site, alongside generic material.

 If you want to play with the source code, download the .zip file and, if you need to, look at [how to update the firmware from source code on Windows 10](https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/EditingOnWindows10/).
 If you just want the firmware, just download the hex file.
 Either way, you'll need the bootloader software (SARK100_Firmware_Loader.zip) to send the firmware to the hardware unit.